dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ## Overview

-In this post I will show you that, with the right tools, it is possible to start a **full stack** app - a task list application in this case -, from scratch, and release it to production in a short time.
-By full stack I mean that we will have from static file hosting, going through REST API and security, all the way to the persistence layer.
+In this post I will show you that, with the right tools, it is possible to start a **full stack** appapp—a task list application in this case—from scratch, and release it to production in a short time.
+Our full stack app will support static file hosting, a secure REST API, and a robust persistence layer.
 This is how we will manage all the moving parts:

-- Identity management and security - this will be supported by [Auth0](https://auth0.com) and will rely JWT tokens.
+- **Identity management and security** supported by [Auth0](https://auth0.com) and JSON Web Tokens (JWT)
-- Serverless REST API - we will build a small [Express application](https://expressjs.com/) that will run [Webtask](https://webtask.io).
+- **Serverless REST API** provided by an [Express](https://expressjs.com/) app with [Webtask](https://webtask.io)
-- Persistence layer - we are going to create a [MongoDB database](https://www.mongodb.com/) that is going to be hosted by [mLab](https://mlab.com/).
+- **Persistence layer** with a [MongoDB database](https://www.mongodb.com/) hosted by [mLab](https://mlab.com/)
-- Static file hosting - we are going to release our application on [GitHub Pages](https://pages.github.com/).
+- **Static file hosting** via deployment to [GitHub Pages](https://pages.github.com/)

-Since the app that we are going to develop is quite simple, in terms of features, it won't be necessary to have MongoDB running on our local environment, we will use mLab during development as well.
+Since the app that we are going to develop is quite simple in terms of features, it won't be necessary to have MongoDB running on our local environment.
+We will use mLab during development as well as production.
 The only tools that are expected to be installed are [NodeJS and NPM](https://docs.npmjs.com/getting-started/installing-node).

 Our application will have the following features:

-- Sign in and sign out.
+- Sign in and sign out
-- List that shows tasks from a user.
+- List that shows tasks from a user
-- Form that allows users to add new tasks.
+- Form that allows users to add new tasks
-- A button for each task, to enable users to remove these tasks.
+- A button for each task, to enable users to remove these tasks

 ## Creating a New Angular App

 We are going to create our new Angular app with [Angular CLI](https://github.com/angular/angular-cli).
-Actually, we will be using this tool during the whole process to help us creating components/services and preparing (building) our app to be released.
+Actually, we will be using this tool during the whole process to create components/services and build our app for production.

 Here is a list of a few commands that we will have to issue to install Angular CLI and to create our app skeleton: